Skip to main content

 • If you are processing the metadata programmatically, use the application/n-triples format.
 It’s the fastest both on server and client side and reduces the load on the server side as documented in the Metadata API performance documentation.

-BiblaTeX #
+Citations #

 The service takes two optional request query parameters:

-• lang - preferred language (e.g. en or de).
-While there is no guarantee of values (like title) being available in a requested language, they will be used if present, e.g. compare https://id.acdh.oeaw.ac.at/dial?format=biblatex&lang=en and https://id.acdh.oeaw.ac.at/dial?format=biblatex&lang=de.
+• lang – preferred language (e.g., en or de).
+While there is no guarantee of values (like title) being available in a requested language, they will be used if present, e.g., compare https://id.acdh.oeaw.ac.at/dial?format=biblatex&lang=en and https://id.acdh.oeaw.ac.at/dial?format=biblatex&lang=de.

 Thumbnails #

-Thumbnails for all ARCHE resources can be obtained by requesting its dissemination in the thumbnail format (see the Automatic format negotiation section above for details), e.g. https://id.acdh.oeaw.ac.at/digitarium/facs/17030808-000.png?format=thumbnail or https://hdl.handle.net/21.11115/0000-0010-3310-2@format=thumbnail.
+Thumbnails for all ARCHE resources can be obtained by requesting its dissemination in the thumbnail format (see the Response Format Negotiation section above for details), e.g.

 The service takes two optional request query parameters width and height (with default values of 100) allowing to specify the thumbnail image size in pixels, e.g. https://id.acdh.oeaw.ac.at/digitarium/facs/17030808-000.png?format=thumbnail&width=700&height=600.
+If only one of them is specified, the other is computed automatically based on the returned image aspect ratio

 Reconcilation Service API (OpenRefine) #